MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/ForEach-Object.md

 The third command uses the **Foreach** alias of the `ForEach-Object` cmdlet and omits the names of the **MemberName** and **ArgumentList** parameters, which are optional.

-### Example 8: Using ForeEach-Object with two script blocks
+### Example 8: Using ForEach-Object with two script blocks

 In this example we pass two script blocks positionally.
 All the script blocks bind to the **Process** parameter.
 However, they are treated as if they had been passed to the **Begin** and